Mayhem (Lady Gaga album): Commercial performance

-Mayhem achieved commercial success worldwide during its release week, debuting at number one in 23 countries.
+Mayhem achieved widespread commercial success, ranking as the ninth best-selling album of 2025 globally according to the International Federation of the Phonographic Industry (IFPI).
+During its release week, the album debuted at number one in 22 countries.
 Various reports indicated that the album's vinyl editions "sold out quickly," successfully debuting at number one on vinyl charts in countries such as Australia, the United States, Netherlands, the United Kingdom, Spain and Sweden, among others.
+Additionally, it was the sixth global best-selling vinyl album of the year with 367,000 units sold, according to the IFPI.

 In the United States, Mayhem debuted at number one on the Billboard 200 with 219,000 album-equivalent units sold, becoming Gaga's seventh album to top the chart and recording the biggest week for a female album in 2025, as well as the highest debut by a female artist in over six months.
 It remained the biggest week for a female album in 2025 until September of that year.
 Of that total, 136,000 units came from physical sales, allowing it to debut atop the Top Album Sales; according to Forbes, this figure exceeded the combined sales of the ten next bestselling albums in the country that same week.
 Of those physical copies, 74,000 were vinyl records, marking the biggest vinyl sales week of Gaga's career and earning her the number-one spot on the Top Vinyl Albums chart.
 Meanwhile, 108 million streams within that total gave her the biggest streaming week of her career and led to a number-one debut on Top Streaming Albums.
 Mayhem also debuted at number one on the Top Dance Albums chart, becoming her eighth album to reach that position and setting a record by surpassing Louie DeVito as the artist with the most number-one albums in the chart's 24-year history.
 On June 30, the album was certified platinum by the Recording Industry Association of America (RIAA) after surpassing 1,000,000 units sold.
 As of July 2025, Mayhem has sold 966,000 album-equivalent units in the United States, including 238,000 pure copies, during the tracking period between January 3 and July 3, 2025.
 In Canada, the album debuted at number one on the Canadian Albums Chart for the March 22 edition, becoming Gaga's fifth album to reach the top position, and was certified platinum by the Music Canada after selling over 80,000 units in the country.
 In Argentina, the album debuted at number one during the week of April 7, becoming Gaga's third album to reach the top position.